joelburton/Javascript2/sorting_hat.md

 	button.addEventListener('click', function(){
 		//assign the value of document.getElementById("student_count").value to a variable
 		// add the value to the variable we were using earlier
+		// find the 'count' div in the DOM (use getElementById again)
+		//write the current count to the 'count' div (use countDiv.innerHTML)
 		//clear the input box
 	})
 ```